bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 Administration of these clusters is challenging indeed, and the main cost for building and running these products.

-However, once the model execution environment are established, scaling to meet increased demand becomes more managable.
+However, once the model execution environment are established, scaling to meet increased demand becomes more manageable.

 ![Scaling infrastructure](03-how-to-scale.png "Figure 3: How to scale")